tsyesika/PyPump/docs/gettingstarted/verifier_callback.rst

 Getting Verifier
 ================

-As part of OAuth to allow OOB (Out of band) applications to have access to the account we have a link that they will click, follow the instructions and then copy the verifier into the application which we then relay to the server with other tokens.
-The server will them provide us with the credentials that we can use.
+For OAuth to allow OOB (Out of band) applications to have access to an account, we must provide a link, instructions, and a means of copying the verifier into an application and relaying it to the server with other tokens.
+The server will then provide us with the credentials that we can use.

-You will need to write a method which takes a URL that the user needs to visit and provides some way for that user to input a string value, which you will then give to PyPump.
+You must write a method which takes a URL that the user needs to visit, provide some way for that user to input a string value (the verification), and then give that value to PyPump.
 This could be simply a case of printing the link and using raw_input/input to get the verifier or it could be a more complex function which redraws a GUI and opens a browser.